 Would you like to spend time with a selective group of educators and business persons who share your commitment to STEM / STEAM education?
 Are you looking for ways to get your students excited about high-level learning?
 Would you like to increase your students' academic confidence and competence?
 Would you like to learn with experts in problem-based teaching and learning?
 How would you enjoy beautiful Fort Collins Colorado in April?

 The STEM Institutes and Preston Middle School in Fort Collins, are hosting the third annual STEM Educator Symposium April 22-24, 2015.
 Following SES15, on Saturday, April 25, we will host a one-day professional development opportunity; Engaging Today's Students: Innovative Practices.
-This program is designed to help participants expand their knowledge of effective STEM / STEAM and general teachin practices.
+This program is designed to help participants expand their knowledge of effective STEM / STEAM and general teaching practices.